lorezi/lorezi/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently concentrated on backend, Go and microservices
+- 🌱 Focus on backend, Go and microservices